lucatume/di52/README.md

 ```

 ## After-build methods

-When working on PHP 5.2 compatible code closures will not be available and while that does impose limits di52 tries to "limit the damage".
+When working on PHP 5.2 compatible code closures will not be available and while that does impose limits di52 tries to "
+limit the damage".
-The last code example could be rewritten in PHP 5.2 compatible code leveraging the container support for after-build methods: methods that will be called **with no arguments** on the built objects after it has been built:
+The last code example could be rewritten in PHP 5.2 compatible code leveraging the container support for after-build
+methods: methods that will be called **with no arguments** on the built objects after it has been built:

 ```php
 $container = new tad_DI52_Container();